1993 Atlantic hurricane season

-The 1993 Atlantic hurricane season was a deadly, though below average Atlantic hurricane season that produced ten tropical cyclones, eight tropical storms, four hurricanes, and one major hurricane.
+The 1993 Atlantic hurricane season was a below average, yet deadly Atlantic hurricane season, mainly due to Tropical Storm Bret and Hurricane Gert.
+The season produced ten tropical cyclones, eight tropical storms, four hurricanes, and one major hurricane.
 It officially started on June 1 and ended on November 30, dates which conventionally delimit the period during which most tropical cyclones form in the Atlantic Ocean.
 The first tropical cyclone, Tropical Depression One, developed on May 31, while the final storm, Tropical Depression Ten, dissipated on September 30, well before the average dissipation date of a season's last tropical cyclone; this represented the earliest end to the hurricane season in ten years.

 The most intense hurricane, Emily, was a Category 3 on the Saffir–Simpson Hurricane Scale that paralleled close to the North Carolina coastline causing minor damage and a few deaths before moving out to sea.
 The most destructive named storm of the season was Hurricane Gert, a tropical cyclone that devastated several countries in Central America and Mexico.
 Throughout the impact areas, damage totaled to $170 million (1993 USD) and 102 fatalities were reported.
-The remnants of Gert reached the Pacific Ocean and was classified as Tropical Depression Fourteen-E.The deadliest system was Tropical Storm Bret, which resulted in 184 deaths, in addition to causing $25 million in losses as it tracked generally westward across Trinidad, Venezuela, Colombia, and Nicaragua.
+The remnants of Gert reached the Pacific Ocean and was classified as Tropical Depression Fourteen-E. The deadliest system was Tropical Storm Bret, which resulted in 184 deaths, in addition to causing $25 million in losses as it tracked generally westward across Trinidad, Venezuela, Colombia, and Nicaragua.
 In the Pacific Ocean, the remnants of Bret were attributed to the development of Hurricane Greg.
 Three other tropical cyclones brought minor to moderate effects on land; they were Tropical Depression One and Tropical Storms Arlene and Cindy.
 The storms of the 1993 Atlantic hurricane season collectively caused 382 fatalities and $322.3 million in losses.